-The Company has six (6) (2020: 6) physically challenged persons in its employment.
 Employment of physically challenged persons are always fully considered, bearing in mind the respective aptitudes and abilities of the applicants concerned.
 In the event of members of staff becoming physically challenged, every effort is made to ensure that their employment with the Company continues and that appropriate training is arranged.
 It is the policy of the Company that training, career development and promotion of physically challenged persons should, as far as possible, be identical with that of other employees.
+The Company had six (6) physically challenged persons in its employment during the year ended 31 December 2022 (2021; 6).